-For this reason, it is not possible to describe a typical kinematic of a two-wheeler user involved in a traffic accident.

-The human tolerance can also vary according to the loading process: (age, diseases, conditions, anthropometry impact speed ...).
+for this reason, it is not possible to describe a typical kinematic of a two-wheeler user involved in a traffic accident.
+The human tolerance can also vary according to the loading process: (age, diseases, conditions, anthropometry, impact speed ...) and may therefore be different for cyclists and riders of light-powered two-wheelers.